Corporate Governance Practice

 Risk control mechanisms and firewalls between the Company and its subsidiaries The Company’s internal control system has established “Rules and Procedures on Conducting Transactions between Group Companies and Related Parties” and “Rules and Procedures on Monitoring Subsidiaries” as risk control mechanisms.

-Board of directors and its responsibilities Independent directors The Company's board includes four independent directors.
+Board of directors and its responsibilities Independent directors The Company's board includes five independent directors.

 Board performance evaluation